 Many Florida patients are happy that they live in a state where medical marijuana is available.
 Unfortunately, there still remains some confusion about Florida medical marijuana laws (and Florida marijuana laws, in general).
 In addition, there is growing concern about the state’s involvement in maintaining a registry of medical marijuana patients.
 One question that we’ve seen a lot is whether the database can be accessed by law enforcement.
-Here’s what you need to know about Florida medical marijuana laws in order to protect yourself.
+Here’s what you need to know about Florida medical marijuana laws to protect yourself.

 Who Can Get Medical Marijuana in Florida?